A Lively Community of Learners

-Truman promotes learning that extends beyond the traditional borders of the University and serves all walks of life as well as activities that bring visitors of all ages to campus.
-There are a number of ways for you to get involved ranging from events on campus, to travel opportunities, to campus programs for pre-college students, adult learners seeking professional development, and retirees seeking personal enrichment.
+Truman promotes learning that serves all walks of life as well as activities that bring visitors of all ages to campus.
+There are a number of ways for you to get involved ranging from events on campus; to travel opportunities; to campus programs for pre-college students, adult learners seeking professional development, and retirees seeking personal enrichment.

 Events & Activities on Campus